nonguyen1/Sentiment_Interpretation/README.md

 Live depoloyment can be seen here.
 https://rocky-garden-38647.herokuapp.com

+Because this this model is hosted on Heroku's free plan it may take a while to the load up the site.

 ## To run locally
 1. To run the server you will need to install some dependencies. namely herokuCLI, Django, and postgresql installed